Motherload On the Mother Road

 When the railroad began to reach this part of the west, a man named Lewis Kingman surveyed the route between Albuquerque, New Mexico and Needles, California in 1880.
 The new railroad, when it arrived, would closely parallel Beale’s old wagon road.
 Later when Route 66 came barreling through; it too, would closely follow this historic path.

-While at the Powerhouse Museum, the aroma from across the street at Mr. D's was "Powerful".
-Enough that we scrapped our plans for lunch and drifted on in.
-This is a great stop for Route 66 enthusiasts, with fun decor from the glory days of yesteryear and some down right tasty treats.
-Might I suggest the Tex Mex Burger for green chile goodness, along with side of delicious onion rings.
-If I had room I would have topped it off with one of their great ice cream treats, but will have to wait for another stop.
+While at the Powerhouse Museum, the aroma from across the street at Mr. D's was "Powerful."
+Enough that, we scrapped our plans for lunch and drifted on in.
+This is a great stop for Route 66 enthusiasts, with fun decor from the glory days of yesteryear and some downright tasty treats.
+Might I suggest the Tex Mex Burger for green chile goodness, along with a side of delicious onion rings?
+If I had room, I would have topped it off with one of their great ice cream treats, but I would have to wait for another stop.

 There are two Route 66 alignments from Kingman southwest to the California border.
 The pre-1952 alignment along the Oatman Highway is by far the most beautiful, providing numerous photographic opportunities, legendary Route 66 icons, and a peek at the wild old west in historic Oatman, Arizona.